 \paragraph{Why zero out the distances between prompt tokens?} We hypothesize that the connections within the prompt contribute little to hallucination detection; therefore, our method is designed to disregard them.
 To validate this architectural choice, we considered an ablation study, where $\operatorname{MTop-Div}_G(R, P)$ was replaced by the MST length of the complete graph in Algorithm~\ref{alg:toha}.
 The results showing the effectiveness of the proposed approach are in Table~\ref{tab:full_vs_quotient}.

 \paragraph{What about other attention map-based features?} To demonstrate that our topology-based approach offers an advantage over conventional attention map features, we compared them to $\operatorname{MTop-Div}$ in the supervised setting.
-Table~\ref{tab:naive_supervised} from Appendix~\ref{sec:appendix_other_results} shows that a classifier trained on $\operatorname{MTop-Div}_G(R, P)$ achieves the best performance, confirming that our score captures unique patterns in an attention map that standard approaches miss.
+Table~\ref{tab:naive_supervised} (Appendix~\ref{sec:appendix_other_results}) shows that a classifier trained on $\operatorname{MTop-Div}_G(R, P)$ achieves the best performance, confirming that our score captures unique patterns in an attention map that standard approaches miss.

 \paragraph{How large should the probe sets be?} To evaluate TOHA's sensitivity to probe set size, we conducted a sensitivity study.
-The results from Figure~\ref{fig:probe_set_size_ablation} confirm TOHA's robustness: even with just $50$ samples, the performance drop remains minor with stable results as the probe set size increases.
+The results shown in Figure~\ref{fig:probe_set_size_ablation} confirm TOHA's robustness: even with only $50$ samples, performance does not drop significantly and remains mostly stable as the probe set size increases.

+\paragraph{Can TOHA operate without any annotated data?} As demonstrated in Section 4.3, many of the attention heads naturally selected by TOHA exhibit strong inductive (token copying) behavior.
+Crucially, identifying these heads does not require any labeled hallucination data \cite{feucht2025dual}.
+To evaluate TOHA in an extreme zero-shot setting, we completely bypassed the probe set selection and simply averaged the divergence scores from the model's top-4 copying heads ($\text{TOHA}_{\text{Copy Heads}}$).

+The results in Table \ref{tab:zero_shot_copy} confirm that this fully unsupervised variant is highly competitive, demonstrating that TOHA can be effectively deployed even when zero annotated data is available.

 \paragraph{How many attention heads do we need?} To evaluate the sensitivity of our method to the hyperparameter $N_{max}$, we performed an ablation study for values from $1$ to $10$.
 As shown in Figure~\ref{fig:n_max_comparison}, TOHA achieves strong detection performance even when $N_{\max} = 1$, which underscores the effectiveness of our topological approach.